octokit/request.js/README.md

   </tr>
 </table>

-If an error occurs, the promise is rejected with an `error` object containing 3 keys to help with debugging:
+If an error occurs, which includes an unsuccessful status code, the promise is rejected with an `error` object containing 3 keys to help with debugging:

 - `error.status` The http response status code
 - `error.request` The request options such as `method`, `url` and `data`